 For more information on dates of school-wide events, please see the Happenings or the School Calendar pages on the school website.

 Fifth grade is a year of much growth and development, both academically and physically.
 I love seeing the students grow, mature, and become responsible, independent learners.
 It is hard work to transition into an independent student.
 To aid parents in helping their fifth graders, I have several sections/pages/links on this website that provide useful tips, tools, and advice.
 Please feel free to browse all the sections for anything you might find helpful.
 Also feel free to contact me if you have any questions or concerns.

 The Importance of Homework

 Homework provides much needed practice and feedback to prepare students for the tests that follow.
 More than just lowering a student's average in a given subject, missing homework assignments may also result in gaps in learning.
-In the first days of school, students will be given papers discussing our classroom policies, including homework policy.
-We will be discussing these in class, but do not hesitate to stop in if you have any questions.
+In the first days of school, students were given papers discussing our classroom policies, including homework policy.
+Please do not hesitate to stop in if you have any questions.

 Check RenWeb Frequently

 Please make sure to check your child's grades frequently on RenWeb (at least once a week).
 If you have any problems accessing RenWeb, please check with the office as soon as possible.
 RenWeb is your quickest, most up to date access to your child's performance on assignments/tests.
 If you have any questions about your child's progress, please let me know and we will sit down and discuss your concerns.

 Students must follow the dress code as outlined in the Student Handbook.
 Repeated violations of the dress code will result in a detention.
 If you have any questions, visit the Dress Code pages of the school website.